Local Langlands Correspondence for Even Orthogonal Groups via Theta Lifts: Completion of the proof

 \section{Completion of the proof}

 So far, we have proved that our construction of LLC satisfies Theorem \ref{desideratumall} (1), (2), (4), (5), (6), (9), (10), (11), (12).
-In this section, we shall prove our construction of LLC satisfies (3), (7) and (8) in Theorem \ref{desideratumall}, hence complete the proof of Theorem \ref{desideratumall}.
+In this section, we shall prove our construction of LLC satisfies (3), (7) and (8) in Theorem \ref{desideratumall}, and hence complete the proof of Theorem \ref{desideratumall}.
+As in the previous sections, we fix $(d,c)\in (F^\times) ^2$.
+Let $V_{2n}=V_{2n}^+$ be the $2n$-dimensional orthogonal space associated to $(d,c)$.